Mofsy/wc-robokassa/readme.txt

 Individual free support is not provided.
 If something doesn't work, it means it's either set up in the wrong way, or the plugin is used on unsupported versions of WordPress and WooCommerce.
 You can always agree on paid support and on paid add features.
 Support information can be found on the official website.
-If you have not found it, it is not available.
+If have not found  information, it is not available.

 = Bug report =
-Error reports are accepted by email support@mofsy.ru with the subject: [bug] wc-robokassa If you specify a different topic, the report will most likely not be accepted.
+Error reports are accepted by email support@mofsy.ru with the subject: [bug] wc-robokassa If specify a different topic, the report will most likely not be accepted.
 Reports are processed within your free time.
-You should keep in mind that errors are not always errors.
+Should keep in mind that errors are not always errors.
 Errors in settings are possible, as well as use on unsupported versions of software.
 If the bug is not fixed for a long time, then there is no money.

 = Feature request =
-Requests to add features are accepted by e-mail support@mofsy.ru with the subject: [feature] wc-robokassa You can write requests on the support forum, but the forum is not often inspected.
+Requests to add features are accepted by e-mail support@mofsy.ru with the subject: [feature] wc-robokassa Can write requests on the support forum, but the forum is not often inspected.
 The description of the necessary feature should be as detailed as possible.
-Whatever you need to think over during implementation.
+Whatever need to think over during implementation.
 The implementation of opportunities occurs within the budget collected from the mass sales of serial keys.
 If an opportunity is not added for a long time, there may be no money for it.
-You can order the refinement individually.
+Can order the feature individually.

 == Screenshots ==
 1. One